davidbasilefilho/calculator-cs/README.md

 </h1>

 <p align="justify">
-    A simple calculator program that I made to impress my teacher lol (even though it is very simple, but there are some interesting things about it)
+    A simple calculator program that I made to impress my teacher (even though it is very simple, but there are some interesting things about it)
 </p>

 <h3 align="center">